Kong/docs.konghq.com/app/gateway/2.8.x/install-and-run/kubernetes.md

 This page also includes the equivalent commands for OpenShift.

-Note that in DB-less mode on Kubernetes, config is stored in etcd, the Kubernetes native data store.
-For more information see [Kubernetes Deployment Options](/gateway/{{page.kong_version}}/plan-and-deploy/kubernetes-deployment-options).
+In DB-less mode on Kubernetes, the config is stored in etcd, the Kubernetes native data store.
+For more information, see [Kubernetes Deployment Options](/gateway/{{page.kong_version}}/plan-and-deploy/kubernetes-deployment-options).

 The {{site.base_gateway}} software is governed by the [Kong Software License Agreement](https://konghq.com/kongsoftwarelicense/).